chguiterman/dfoliatR/README.md

 ## Overview

 The package requires users to input two sets of tree-ring data: standardized ring widths of individual host trees and a standardized tree-ring chronology from a local non-host tree species. `dfoliatR` combines these to remove the climate signal represented by the non-host chronology from the host tree series.
 What's left should represent a disturbance signal.
-Then, `dfoliatR` identifies defoliation events in the host tree series.
+Then `dfoliatR` identifies defoliation events in the host tree series.

 We recommend that the input tree-ring data be standardized in either ARSTAN or the `dplR` R package.
 These standardized ring-width series should be averaged to the tree level.
-In ARSTAN, make sure to output .TRE files and read them into R with the `read.compact()` function in `dplR`.
+In ARSTAN, make sure to output '.TRE' files and read them into R with the `read.compact()` function in `dplR`.
 If you choose to standardize raw ring widths in `dplR` with `detrend()`, then use the `treeMean()` function to generate tree-level series.
 All data input to `dfoliatR` needs to be an `rwl` object as defined in `dplR`.

 Begin using `dfoliatR` by applying the `defoliate_trees()` function that calls for these host tree series and a non-host site chronology.
 Note that the non-host chronology cannot include the "samp.depth" column commonly included in chronology files (e.g., .crn) and created by the `dplr::chron()` function.